 Passwords you shouldn't be using

 Despite pleading from security experts, many of us still use go-to, easy-to-recall passwords for most of our online accounts.
-Gemaltorecently surveyed 9,000 consumers from around the globe, including in the UK and the US, and found that 70 per cent of respondents believe the responsibility for protecting and securing customer data lies with companies (where as only 30 percent thought it was up to themselves).
+In 2016, Gemalto surveyed 9,000 consumers from around the globe, including in the UK and the US, and found that 70 per cent of respondents believe the responsibility for protecting and securing customer data lies with companies (where as only 30 percent thought it was up to themselves).

-So, it's no surprise that Keeper Security's annual list of commonly used passwords still contains strings of characters and letters that even the most basic hackers could figure out and use against you.
-It combed through 10 million passwords that entered the public domain in 2016, thanks to data breaches, and found that almost 17 percent of users still use "123456" to protect their accounts -- the same password that topped 2015's list.
+So, it's no surprise that SplashData's annual list of commonly used passwords still contains strings of characters and letters that even the most basic hackers could figure out and use against you.

-Microsoft offers several tips on how to choose safe passwords.
-It said that a good password should be eight or more characters long, not be your user name, real name, or company name, and, in fact, not contain a complete word at all.
+Many companies have stepped up their efforts to ensure we use strong passwords.
+Apple automatically now suggests "strong passwords" when any form pormpts you to create one, while Microsoft offers several tips on how to choose safe passwords too.
+It says that a good password should be eight or more characters long, not be your user name, real name, or company name, and, in fact, not contain a complete word at all.
 It should also be different to passwords used elsewhere and contain at least one each of the following: an upper-case letter, a lower-case letter, a number and a symbol (such as £ or $).

 Apps to protect your passwords

-Now we've cleared that up, let us run you through five of the best we've found to help keep account hackers at bay.
+Now we've cleared that up, let us run you through a couple of the best we've found to help keep account hackers at bay.

 LastPass is available across the vast majority of internet browsers and mobile devices, and can be used on both Windows and Mac.
 It's installed as an extension in your browser and appears as a button in the browser toolbar so you can quickly and easily manage your LastPass account.